dog getting injection

 The term allergy test is something of a misnomer.
 By the time the patient gets to this stage, we are already pretty sure he has an airborne allergy (atopic dermatitis) based on clinical presentation.
 The testing we are about to describe is not a test to determine if a patient has allergies or not.
 In fact, it is even something of a leap to say that the patient is allergic to the substances that create reactions.
-Testing is done to assess the immunologic reactions in the skin so as to determine what substances would make the best ingredients for an allergy serum and what to avoid.
 When a substance generates reaction in the skin during the test or correlates to a high amount of antibody in the blood, that does not necessarily translate to an itchy dog.
+Testing is done to assess the immunologic reactions in the skin to determine what substances would make the best ingredients for an allergy serum and/or what substances would be best to avoid.

 Testing can be done by either intradermal skin testing or by in vitro (blood testing).

 For skin testing (IDST), the patient must be referred to a specialist or to someone who performs enough skin testing to maintain an appropriate collection of allergens.
 The patient must be held off anti-itch medications for a period of time (how long will depend on what the medications are and what the particular dermatologist recommends).
 Then an area of skin is shaved, and a grid of dots drawn on the skin to mark where the allergens go.
 Sedation is generally not necessary but that depends on the patient, of course.
 Small amounts of allergens are injected into the skin (the selection of allergens varies by region and community depending on what pollens and plants are common) along with a saline control (which will define what no reaction looks like) and a pure histamine sample (which will define what a strong reaction looks like).
 After an incubation time of several minutes, the reactions in the skin are graded.
 The allergens creating the strongest reactions will be selected for the serum.